Isolated Hematuria

 • Travel to Africa, the Middle East, or India suggests the possibility of schistosomiasis.

-• Systemic symptoms (eg, fever, night sweats, weight loss) may indicate cancer or subacute infection (eg, tuberculosis [TB]) or an autoimmune (connective tissue) disorder.
+• Systemic symptoms (eg, fever, night sweats, weight loss) may indicate cancer or subacute infection (eg, tuberculosis [TB]) or a systemic rheumatic disease.

 On the other hand, some common findings (eg, prostate enlargement, excessive anticoagulation), although potential causes of hematuria, should not be assumed to be the cause without further evaluation.